axoflow/axosyslog-core-docs/content/filterx/_index.md

 PREC=0x00 TTL=232 ID=12345 PROTO=TCP SPT=54321 DPT=22 WINDOW=1023 RES=0x00 SYN URGP=0
 ```

-This is a normal RFC3164-formatted log message which comes from the kernel (where iptables logging messages originate), and contains space-separated key-value pairs.
+This is a normal RFC3164-formatted message logged by the kernel (where iptables logging messages originate from), and contains space-separated key-value pairs.

-1. First, create some filter statements to select only iptables messages:
+1. First, create some filter statements to select iptables messages only:

     ```shell
     block filterx parse_iptables() {